 This post contains affiliate links.
 Please see our disclosure policy.

-I love a rich Chocolate Buttercream Frosting, the kind you can’t resist swiping from the bowl, rich enough to crush any craving, yet smooth enough to top your favorite dessert.
-This frosting recipe is a double dose of chocolate from silky dark chocolate ganache and Dutch cocoa powder, whipped with butter, powdered sugar, and a hint of espresso.
+I love a Chocolate Ganache Buttercream Frosting, the kind you can’t resist swiping from the bowl, rich enough to crush any craving, yet smooth enough to top your favorite dessert.
+This pipeable frosting recipe is a double dose of chocolate from silky dark chocolate ganache and Dutch cocoa powder, whipped with butter, powdered sugar, and a hint of espresso.

 American style buttercream is the easiest frosting to whip up last minute.
 All you need is butter, powdered sugar, a little cream and some flavorings.
 It holds it shape well when piped, doesn’t melt easily, and decorated desserts don’t have to be stored in the fridge.
 But, the one problem I’ve always run into with American buttercream is that it’s often too sweet or thick.